The running short appears to be a fairly simple garment, but there is much more to these diminutive trousers than meets the eye.

 The track runner is generally looking for super-light shorts that provide freedom of movement for aggressive sprints or the long strides of distance running.

-The Under Armour Women's Launch Tulip Speedpocket Run Short is cut to give a non-restictive fit and allow for maximum freedom of movement.
-Ideal for tempo runs and races and the built-in brief means they're also great for workouts encorporating bigger strides, lunges or squats.
+The Under Armour Women's Launch 2" Split Run Short is cut to give a non-restrictive fit and allow for maximum freedom of movement.
+Ideal for tempo runs and races and the built-in brief means they're also great for workouts incorporating bigger strides, lunges or squats.

 Mizuno Women's Aero 2.5 Shorts were designed specifically for the female shape and are a great all-rounder for a variety of activity.
 Highly functional materials draw sweat away from your skin and help keep you dry and comfortable and there's a zipped rear pocket for gels and other essentials.